The Easy Way to Get Bigger, Better Clients: Your Specialty

 You can start with two or three specialties, and may even keep two or three specialties throughout your freelance career.
-In a recession, it’s great to have two or three specialties.
+In bad times, it’s great to have two or three specialties.
 If one of your specialties takes a nosedive, you still have other clients and freelance work in other specialties.

-A moneymaking specialty offers lots of opportunities for freelancers like you, even in a recession, and makes it easy for you to find and reach prospective clients.
+A moneymaking specialty offers lots of opportunities for freelancers like you, even in bad times, and makes it easy for you to find and reach prospective clients.